Istpart

-The Commission on the History of the October Revolution and the Russian Communist Party (Bolsheviks), also known as Istpart (Russian: Истпарт, abbreviated from История Партии, Istoriya Partii, "History of the Party"), was a research institute that collected, processed, archived and published history of the Communist Party of the Soviet Union and the October Revolution.
+The Commission for the Collection, Study, and Publication of Materials on the October Revolution and History of the Communist Party, commonly known as Istpart (Russian: Истпарт), abbreviation of Istoriya Partii ("History of the Party"), was a research institute established in 1920 that collected, processed, archived and published history of the Communist Party of the Soviet Union and the October Revolution.
+Based in Moscow, by the middle of 1922 there were some 72 local divisions of Istpart established, each under the authority of the Central Committees of regional party organizations.